 Also check out the featured feeds

-created with Feedity, from some really interesting websites.
+created by our team using Feedity, from interesting websites.

 Our Reader app (currently in private beta) provides a smarter way for you to read all your favorite blogs, news sites and other interesting Web content in one place.
 It's a simple, focused and cross-device media monitoring tool.
 Import your feeds (OPML) and try out our best alternative feed reader